Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Most people visit Perast as a half-day trip from Kotor, which is a 20-minute drive away.
 While you can’t miss Kotor (see why in my detailed guide to Kotor and visiting Kotor with kids), we actually liked Perast more, and wished we could have stayed for even longer than two nights.

-Note that Kotor and Perast are only a few hours’ drive south of popular Dubrovnik in Croatia (read about our family trip to Dubrovnik and our next stops after that, Mostar, Bosnia and Herzegovina, Skradin (the gateway to Croatia’s Krka National Park), Lake Bled, Slovenia, which we visited in the November low season, and our trip to Salzburg, Austria with kids.
+Note that Kotor and Perast are only a few hours’ drive south of popular Dubrovnik in Croatia (read about our family trip to Croatia and how we avoided the crowds in Dubrovnik and our next stops after that, Mostar, Bosnia and Herzegovina, Skradin (the gateway to Croatia’s Krka National Park), Lake Bled, Slovenia, which we visited in the November low season, and our trip to Salzburg, Austria with kids.

 Below I’ll introduce everything you need to know for planning a trip to Perast, whether you are stopping for a few hours or spending several nights.
 I’ll cover how to get to Perast, things to do in Perast, where to stay in Perast, and where to eat in Perast.